 Moving to New Zealand

+Are you moving to New Zealand?
 Ever dreamed of living in a country surrounded with natural beauty?
 With a laidback lifestyle and relaxed environment no matter where you go?
-Every year, thousands of people decide to turn this dream into a reality and move to New Zealand, known by Māori as Aotearoa, or “The Land of the Long White Cloud”.
+Every year, thousands of people decide to turn this dream into a reality and move to New Zealand, known by Māori as ‘Aotearoa’, or ‘The Land of the Long White Cloud’.

 From the picturesque unspoilt South Island landscapes, to the multicultural melting pot that is living in Auckland, or to the creative culture of Wellington, Crown can help you move to any corner of New Zealand.
-If you are migrating or returning home, we can help make your transition as smooth as possible thanks to our customer-first approach to doing business.
+If you are migrating to NZ or you’re a Kiwi returning home, we can help make your transition as smooth as possible thanks to our customer-first approach to doing business.

-Whether your moving to NZ from UK, USA, Australia or any other country in the world we’re here to help!
+Whether your emigrating to New Zealand from the UK, USA, Australia or any other country in the world we’re here to help!

 Get an obligation FREE quote by completing the Shipment of Household Goods form

 For those who are considering a relocation to New Zealand, you can’t go better than having Crown Relocations manage everything from destination.
 We provide a complete ‘one stop’ service that can begin with the immigration process and end with a successful settlement into your new home in New Zealand.